Editor Guidelines

 • Plagiarism screening

-Manuscripts failing to meet minimum standards may be desk rejected.
+Manuscripts not meeting minimum standards may be desk rejected.

-• A minimum of two independent expert reviewers will be assigned.
+• Minimum of two independent expert reviewers are assigned

-• Reviewers must have relevant expertise in cytopathology, histopathology, or related biomedical fields.
+• Reviewers must have subject expertise in relevant fields

 • Accept